TheGoodlike13/liberty_or_death/README.md

 `maven` wasn't funny :D

 Now, to be fair, they do seem to have basic installation guides, such as [#awkwardly_dancing_dummy_coder](#awkwardly_dancing_dummy_coder).
 That's not good enough.
-You still have no know what it is you're doing to fully grasp the instructions, especially in a way that is adjustable.
+You still have to know what it is you're doing to fully grasp the instructions, especially in a way that is adjustable.
 Consider everything in [Part 2](#the-journey-to-authentication-hell) as an example of what happens when you keep it to just that: